Woman accused of plotting foiled attack on bar pleads guilty

-TOLEDO, Ohio (AP) - An Ohio woman has pleaded guilty to plotting and buying supplies for a foiled terror attack on a bar.
+TOLEDO, Ohio (AP) - A woman who police said bought a shotgun and plotted a foiled domestic terror attack on an Ohio bar with her boyfriend pleaded guilty to conspiracy.

-Federal prosecutors say 24-year-old Elizabeth Lecron, of Toledo, and her boyfriend had bomb-making materials and weapons in their home and spent months planning before they were arrested in December.
+The pair had bomb-making materials and weapons in their home and spent months planning, including what they would wear during the attack, before they were arrested in December, prosecutors said.

-Lecron pleaded guilty Thursday to conspiracy to provide material support to terrorists and transporting explosives.
+Twenty-four-year-old Elizabeth Lecron, of Toledo, pleaded guilty Thursday to conspiracy to provide material support to terrorists and transporting explosives.
+Her boyfriend, 23-year-old Vincent Armstrong, pleaded guilty earlier this month to a conspiracy charge.

-The Blade newspaper reports she faces up to 15 years in prison.
+Prosecutors said they were targeting a bar in downtown Toledo and had also discussed attacks on several places, including a pipeline and a livestock farm.

+Court filings said the couple traveled a year ago to Colorado to see the site of the Columbine High School massacre.
+While away, the FBI searched their home in Toledo and said they found an AK-47, a shotgun and a stockpile of ammunition.

+Lecron and Armstrong wanted to emulate the Columbine shooters during their planned attack, prosecutors said.

+She planned to wear a shirt that said “False Prophet” while Armstrong had a trench coat and a T-shirt that said “society failed us,” according to investigators.

+A plea agreement calls for Lecron to serve 15 years in prison, The Blade newspaper reported .
 A message seeking comment was left with her attorney.

-Authorities have said that Lecron instigated the plans and that she bought a shotgun, black powder and screws.
+Authorities have said Lecron instigated the plans and that shortly after meeting Armstrong, she talked about her interest in mass killings.

-Prosecutors say she and her boyfriend were targeting a bar in downtown Toledo and had also discussed attacks on several public places.
+Before her arrest, Lecron exchanged letters with Dylann Roof, who was sentenced to death in the killings of nine black worshippers in a racist attack at a South Carolina church, prosecutors said.

+Lecron and Armstrong had practiced shooting together, looked at instructions on making bombs and referred to the planned attack as “D-Day,” prosecutors said.

 Sign up for Daily Newsletters